wagslane/go-password-validator/README.md

 It's up to you.
 That said, here is a graph that shows some common timings for different values, somewhere in the 50-70 range seems "reasonable".

 Keep in mind that attackers likely aren't just brute-forcing passwords, if you want protection against common passwords or [PWNed passwords](https://haveibeenpwned.com/) you'll need to do additional work.
-This library is lightweight, dones't load large datasets, and doesn't contact external services.
+This library is lightweight, doesn't load large datasets, and doesn't contact external services.

 ![entropy](https://external-preview.redd.it/rhdADIZYXJM2FxqNf6UOFqU5ar0VX3fayLFpKspN8uI.png?auto=webp&s=9c142ebb37ed4c39fb6268c1e4f6dc529dcb4282)